Skip to main content

 Laos is one of the 10 members of the Association of Southeast Asian Nations (ASEAN).
 The countries as a group are the EU's third largest trading partners outside Europe, after the US and China.

 The ASEAN region is a dynamic market with some 640 million consumers.
-Laos is one of the three Least Developed Countries in ASEAN.
+Laos is one of the three Least Developed Countries in ASEAN, and is part of the Regional Comprehensive Economic Partnership (RCEP).

 The EU co-operates with ASEAN as a whole.
 Cooperation is maintained through the EU-ASEAN Dialogue, which includes discussions on trade and investment issues at ministerial and senior economic official level.